Enterprise Rotarians support Main Street project

-The Enterprise Rotary Club Project for 2022-2023 was to partner up with the City of Enterprise and Main Street Enterprise Association to purchase six new permanent benches to be installed on Main Street in downtown Enterprise.
+The Enterprise Rotary Club Project for 2022-2023 is a partnership with the City of Enterprise and Main Street Enterprise Association to purchase six new permanent benches to be installed on Main Street in downtown Enterprise.

 The project is expected to be completed in 2023.